DrMemCS/drmem/doc/book/content/TUTORIAL.md

 ## Interacting via GraphQL

-When the `graphiql` feature is used, `drmemd` includes a GraphQL client so you can use a browser to interact with it.
+When the `graphql` feature is used, `drmemd` provides a GraphQL API so you can use GraphQL clients to interact with DrMem.
+There are free GraphQL clients available, which provide a low-level, GraphQL interface.
 Ambitious users can write web or mobile apps with GraphQL client libraries to control and browse `drmemd` devices.

+For this tutorial, download a free, GraphQL client for your desktop platform.
+There are GraphQL extensions for the major browsers, as well, so you could use one of them for this tutorial.
+(As of this writing, the author has had success with the Altair extension for the Chrome browser.)

-Open a browser window and go to "http://MACHINE:3000/graphiql/" -- replacing MACHINE with the name/address of the machine running DrMem.
+Open your GraphQL client and go to "http://MACHINE:3000/drmem/q" -- replacing MACHINE with the name/address of the machine running DrMem.
 If you can't connect, you may have to open port 3000 in your firewall.
-If your browser successfully connects, you'll see an environment where you can submit GraphQL queries and see the results.
+If it successfully connects, you'll see an environment where you can submit GraphQL queries and see the results.

-On the far right are two tabs, "Docs" and "Schema".
-Clicking on the "Docs" tab will show documentation built into DrMem which describes available queries, their arguments, and the form of the responses.
+Typically, on the right, are two tabs, "Docs" and "Schema".
+Clicking on the "Docs" tab will show the GraphQL schema documentation which describes available queries, their arguments, and the form of the responses.
 Take a moment to peruse the docs.

 ## Drive Information